Pratik32/TorrentClient/README.md

 Description
 -----------

-Supports following BitTorrent enhancement proposals(BEPs):
+Supports following Bittorrent enhancement proposals(BEPs):

 * Bittorrent protocol specification:
   This is the basic implmentation of bittorrent protocol.